-We offer a rigorous academic program, including Advanced Placement courses, preparing students for university entrance.
-All students participate in our extra-curricular program, with emphasis on sports, fine arts and life skills in the boarding program.
-We have a strong ESL program for international students.
-Our culturally diverse environment enables students to become active learners and well-rounded citizens who contribute positively to the world.
-Our school motto is “Strength in Diversity.”
+Bodwell offers a rigorous academic program, including AP courses, and prepares students for university entrance.
+All students participate in our extra-curricular clubs, with emphasis on sports, fine arts and life skills in the boarding program.
+We have a strong ESL program and our Saturday enrichment program allows students to expand their learning and to gain "real-world" knowledge.
+Our diverse environment enables students to become active learners and well-rounded citizens who contribute positively to the world.

-What Bodwell High School says: Bodwell's trimester system gives students several advantages.
-Firstly, there are three entrance opportunities every year, in September, January, and April, giving students schedule flexibility.
+What Bodwell says: Bodwell's linear system gives students several advantages.
+Firstly, there are three entrance opportunities every year, in September, January, and July, giving students schedule flexibility.
 Secondly, the system allows a motivated student to complete one-and-a-half academic grades in each calendar year.
 This allows students to complete high school faster and begin their university studies sooner.
-Students can use the April term (Summer term) for valuable overseas travel and language learning and still be on pace with their peers to complete high school within a standard time frame.
+ESL students also have an opportunity to join from November and April in addition to Fall, Spring & July intake.

 These math programs feature an equal balance of “Traditional” and “Discovery” methods.

 Equal balance - 65% Traditional math - 30% Discovery math - 5%

 What Bodwell says: Teachers at Bodwell use a mix of traditional versus discovery approaches depending on their own style, the familiarity of the students to the topic and the need for interaction in class.
 For example, one teacher stated 'I think it is important to introduce the topic, provide examples, then have students try some on their own'.
 Another teacher stated 'If it is a concept most students probably know, I try to create a mini, fun, "competition".
 Students get into teams and answer questions.
 The first team to get the answer gets a point."
 Another teacher concluded 'I choose a mix because some students thrive on inquiry and others are uncomfortable with problem solving without the "tools" first'.